There are few better shortcuts in life than reading. Distilled knowledge that often took years to assemble can be consumed in just a few hours.

 - What income statements, balance sheets, and cash flow statements really reveal.

 - How to use ratios to assess your venture's financial health.

 - How to calculate return on your investments in your enterprise.

 - How to instill financial intelligence throughout your team.

 I think it was Big Daddy Kane who said, “Financing ain’t easy, but it’s necessary.”

-This book is a collection of one hundred of Dooley's favorite studies, from pricing, to loyalty, to sensory & perception, plus many more topics.
+This book is a collection of one hundred of Dooley’s favorite studies, from pricing, to loyalty, to sensory and perception, plus many more topics.

 Each chapter is a quick read, making it a great book to flip through; you’ll almost always walk away having learned at least one new thing.

 This has to be one of the most interesting sales books out there, especially for folks who don’t consider themselves to be salespeople.

 The review that “sold” me on this book makes a succinct case for why it’s a great read: